 It was a foregone conclusion that after the utterly lackluster and uninspired trip to Varadero (see previous blog post), that we would much prefer Havana.

-However, Havana has not developed yet into its own as a cocktail destination.
+However, Havana has is no longer a top cocktail destination.
 If you like craft cocktails, we found the best bet was just to stick to Havana Club neat (the Maestro’s selection will run you 7 to 9 dollars a pour and is excellent on its own).
 Get used to the litany of “Cuba Libre, Daquiri, and Mojito” because those will be your only choices at almost all the establishments.
 But if you’ve booked your tickets and are determined to go, here are our recommendations:

 Havana Club Museum